Ice cubes, crushed ice, ... So many different kinds of ice cubes, but which kind belongs in which cocktail?

 3. Floating ice

-We would like to banish the following myth once and for all: if there is less ice in my cocktail, it will be less watery.
+We would like to banish the following myth once and for all: if there is less ice in my cocktail, it is less likely to become watery.
 Wrong!
-As ice is lighter than water, it floats.
+Since ice is lighter than water, ice floats.
 This is called floating ice and we want to avoid it at all costs.
-In this situation, only the top of the cocktail is cooled and the bottom heats up faster.
-The ice, in turn, will melt faster.
+In fact, in this situation, only the top of the cocktail is cooled and thus the bottom heats up faster.
+In turn, the ice will melt faster.